Bobby Hebb

-Robert Alvin Von Hebb (July 26, 1938 – August 3, 2010) was an American R&B and soul singer, musician, songwriter, recording and performing artist, best known for his 1966 hit "Sunny".
+Robert Alvin Von Hebb (July 26, 1938 – August 3, 2010) was an American R&B and soul singer, songwriter and musician, best known for his 1966 hit "Sunny".

 Biography

+Early life and family

 Hebb was born in Nashville, Tennessee.
 His parents, William and Ovalla Hebb, were both blind musicians.
-Hebb and his older brother, Harold Hebb, performed as a song-and-dance team in Nashville beginning when Bobby was three and Harold was nine.
+Hebb and his older brother, Harold, performed as a song-and-dance team in Nashville beginning when Bobby was three and Harold was nine.

+Solo career

 Hebb performed on a TV show hosted by country music record producer Owen Bradley, which earned him a place with Grand Ole Opry star Roy Acuff.
 Hebb played spoons and other instruments in Acuff's band.
-Harold later became a member of Johnny Bragg and the Marigolds.
+Harold later became a member of "Johnny Bragg and the Marigolds".
 Bobby Hebb sang backup on Bo Diddley's "Diddley Daddy".
 Hebb played "West-coast-style" trumpet in a United States Navy jazz band, and replaced Mickey Baker in Mickey and Sylvia.